-A fuel gauge is built into the fuel tank connector of the port]able fuel tank [standard equipment (BF60A LHTC type)] [optional equipment (except BF60A LHTC type)].
+A fuel gauge is built into the fuel tank connector of the portable fuel tank.

 INDICATORS

 The indicator lights come on and the buzzer sounds when you turn the ignition switch ON, allowing you to see that they are working.
 If an indicator does not light during this test, it cannot alert you if that system develops a problem.
 Have your Marine dealer check for burned-out bulbs or other problems.
 Under normal conditions, the following occur when the ignition switch is turned ON: